silexlabs/Silex/.github/ISSUE_TEMPLATE/bug-report-or-question-about-silex.md

 ---
 name: Bug report or question about Silex
-about: Create a report to help us improve
+about: Ask for help or help make Silex better by finding bugs
 title: 'I found a bug: ...'
-labels: bug
+labels: bug, widget
 assignees: ''

 ---